TeamCity supports Git out of the box. Git source control with Azure DevOps Services is supported (see authentication notes below).

-The value of the JVM -Xmx parameter for a separate fetch process.
-You also need to ensure the server machine has enough memory as the memory configured will be used in addition to the main server process and there can be several child processes doing git fetch and each using the configured amount of the memory.
+Ensure the server machine has enough memory as the memory configured will be used in addition to the main server process and there can be several child processes doing

 Whether TeamCity should run

 The path to the native git executable on the server.
 On Windows, remember to use double backslashes in the path.

 Maximum amount of time to run

 Cron expression for the time of a clean-up in git-plugin, by default — daily at 2AM.

 Threshold in megabytes after which JGit uses streams to inflate objects.
 Increase it if you have large binary files in the repository and see symptoms described in TW-14947